Scaling Laws for Neural Language Models: The Mathematics of Scale

 3. Within the Tested Range, Architecture Shape Matters Less Than Scale

-Here is where the paper surprised everyone.
+Here is where the paper makes the key point explicit.

 The team tested Transformers with different depths (number of layers), widths (hidden dimension), attention heads, and feed-forward dimensions.
 Within the range of Transformer shapes they tested, as long as the total non-embedding parameter count was similar, performance differences were remarkably small.